Close Menu

 The game is a touch clunky with some sometimes awkward movement and furniture placing, but it’s never really a hindrance and the first of several bug-fixing patches has already been implemented at the time of writing, only a day after the game’s release.

 Every NPC’s pronouns are also shown in your journal to make sure you refer to them how they would like.
-This is a game blessed with people of all self-identities, so it seems natural it would include this small feature, but you know what, it makes me really wish more games would start including pronouns in their flavor text or even subtitles.
+This is a game blessed with people of all identities, so it seems natural it would include this small feature.
+It makes me really wish more games would start including pronouns in their flavor text or even subtitles.

 Calico is nothing grand or over the top, but that’s the point.
 This small, quaint game is filled with lovely people and adorable animals for you to pet, collect, and ride as you resolve simple tasks and sell cute pastries in a beautiful little world.